hbchaney/hbchaney.github.io/_posts/2022-11-02-FreeCad-Modular.md

 ### Conclusions

 This modular design method has really helped me not get burned out remeasuring things once I have an effective design.
-In the past, I was going back using the measuring tool in FreeCAD on my old component iterations and putting them in a massive final design.
-Adding all that to the Heirarchy made things are to change.
+In the past, I was going back and using the measuring tool in FreeCAD on my old component iterations then putting them in a massive final design.
+Adding all that to the Heirarchy made things hard to change.
 This assembly based method is a much better approach and allows for components to be more easily swapped out.